-The Danish Special Forces include the jaeger corps and Danish Frogmen, which are specialised soldiers that deal with unconventional warfare an non-standard reconnaissance missions.
-Selection and training processes for Danish Special Forces are incredibly rigorous particular for the Danish Frogmen Corps and Jaeger Corps due to the interdisciplinary nature of the job.
+The Danish Special Forces include the Jaeger Corps and Danish Frogmen, which are specialised soldiers that deal with unconventional warfare and non-standard reconnaissance missions.
+Selection and training processes for Danish Special Forces are incredibly rigorous particularly for the Danish Frogmen Corps and Jaeger Corps due to the interdisciplinary nature of the job.

 Within its military manual, the Danish Ministry of Defence defines Special Operations as “military activities conducted by specially designated, organised, trained, and equipped forces through the employment of tactics, techniques, and procedures that are non-standard for conventional forces”.
 There is no better example of this than Denmark’s own Special Operations Forces.